-Making stone settings for rings, earrings, pendants can be very difficult.
+Making stone settings for rings, earrings, and pendants can be very difficult.
 Luckily, there are some shortcuts that are better suited for beginners.
-You don't have to take the long road and fabricate your own setting and prongs, then filing them with a jeweler's file until the stone fits.
+You don't have to take the long road to fabricate your own setting and prongs and file them with a jeweler's file until the stone fits.

 Today, just about anyone can set a stone using a variety of commercially available settings which are already set up to have a stone mounted in them.
 Though these settings do not provide the same quality created by a professional jeweler who is trained to set stones (most often using a bur and very steady hands), they are an easy answer to the jewelry hobbyist.
 Learn more about two different options available for easy stone settings.